|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple soup recipe is one that you'll make on weeknights when you come home and realize that although you are starving and craving something healthy, you have totally forgotten to plan for dinner.
 Which is to say that it is incredibly versatile and there are endless variations.
 (The biggest trick here is to have the miso in your fridge waiting for such an occasion.)
-I've written my favorite everyday variation here, which includes baby bok choy, scallions, and tofu, but you can experiment and use whatever greens you have on hand.
-And if you're feeling like eating A LOT of veggies in your miso like I do sometimes, you can get crazy with Loaded Miso Soup.
+This variation includes baby bok choy, scallions, and tofu, but you can experiment and use whatever greens you have on hand.
 Serve with rice on the side or stir rice noodles right into the soup.

 Where can I find miso?
 Good question!
 It's actually widely accessible these days, at major grocery chains, Asian markets, and specialty and health stores alike.
 In major groceries and health food markets, it is usually found in the refrigerated section near the other tofu products.